 The Company enters into reverse repurchase agreements.
 A reverse repurchase agreement involves the sale of an asset to a counterparty together with a simultaneous agreement to repurchase the transferred asset or similar asset from such counterparty at a future date.
 The Company accounts for its reverse repurchase agreements as collateralized borrowings, with the transferred assets effectively serving as collateral for the related borrowing.
 The Company's reverse repurchase agreements typically range in term from 30 to 180 days, although the Company also has reverse repurchase agreements that provide for longer or shorter terms.
 The principal economic terms of each reverse repurchase agreement-such as loan amount, interest rate, and maturity date-are typically negotiated on a transaction-by-transaction basis.
 Other terms and conditions, such as those relating to events of default, are typically governed under the Company's master repurchase agreements.
 Absent an event of default, the Company maintains beneficial ownership of the transferred securities during the term of the reverse repurchase agreement and receives the related principal and interest payments.
 Interest rates on these borrowings are generally fixed based on prevailing rates corresponding to the terms of the borrowings, and for most reverse repurchase agreements, interest is generally paid at the termination of the reverse repurchase agreement, at which time the Company may enter into a new reverse repurchase agreement at prevailing market rates with the same counterparty, repay that counterparty and possibly negotiate financing terms with a different counterparty, or choose to no longer finance the related asset.
 Some reverse repurchase agreements provide for periodic payments of interest, such as monthly payments.
-In response to a decline in the fair value of the transferred securities, whether as a result of changes in market conditions, security paydowns, or other factors, reverse repurchase agreement counterparty in order to re-establish the a requirements.
+In response to a decline in the fair value of the transferred securities, whether as a result of changes in market conditions, security paydowns, or other factors, reverse repurchase agreement counterparties will typically make a margin call, whereby the Company will be required to post additional securities and/or cash as collateral with the counterparty in order to re-establish the agreed-upon collateralization requirements.
 In the event of increases in fair value of the transferred securities, the Company can generally require the counterparty to post collateral with it in the form of cash or securities.
 The Company is generally permitted to sell or re-pledge any securities posted by the counterparty as collateral; however, upon termination of the reverse repurchase agreement, or other circumstance in which the counterparty is no longer required to post such margin, the Company must return to the counterparty the same security that had been posted.

 At any given time, the Company seeks to have its outstanding borrowings under reverse repurchase agreements with several different counterparties in order to reduce the exposure to any single counterparty.
-The Company had outstanding borrowings under reverse repurchase agreements with 24 and 23 counterparties as of June 30, 2018 and December 31, 2017, respectively.
+The Company had outstanding borrowings under reverse repurchase agreements with 21 and 23 counterparties as of September 30, 2018 and December 31, 2017, respectively.

-At June 30, 2018, approximately 17% of open reverse repurchase agreements were with one counterparty.
+At September 30, 2018, approximately 16% of open reverse repurchase agreements were with one counterparty.
 As of December 31, 2017, approximately 19% of open reverse repurchase agreements were with one counterparty.
-As of June 30, 2018 remaining days to maturity on the Company's open reverse repurchase agreements ranged from 2 days to 913 days and from 2 days to 1094 days as of December 31, 2017.
-Interest rates on the Company's open reverse repurchase agreements ranged from 0.38% to 5.59% as of June 30, 2018 and from (1.25)% to 4.94% as of December 31, 2017.
+As of September 30, 2018 remaining days to maturity on the Company's open reverse repurchase agreements ranged from 1 day to 821 days and from 2 days to 1094 days as of December 31, 2017.
+Interest rates on the Company's open reverse repurchase agreements ranged from 0.23% to 5.62% as of September 30, 2018 and from (1.25)% to 4.94% as of December 31, 2017.